 Birth Rate - the number of live births per 1000 of the population per year Bisexuality: A sexual orientation or sexual attraction towards people of both sexes.

 Black Magic Roundabout: Term coined by Steve Craine to refer to the carousel of unemployment, government training schemes and informal economy that deprived young people are subject to.
 He notes how many 'fall off' into crime and single parenthood.

-Blended family: a step family where two single parent families become joined.
 Blue collar: A rather outdated and less frequently used term for workers in manual work.
 The term derives from the blue overalls typically worn in factories in the past to contrast it with the white collars of the shirts worn by those who worked in offices.